olleicua/hcl/README.md

     (set l_value modulus)

-Does modular aritmetic to the l_value and returns the new value.
+Does modular arithmetic to the l_value and returns the new value.

 If 3 arguments are given:

     (set object key modulus)

-Does modulus aritmetic to the value associated with the specified key in the object and returns the new value.
+Does modulus arithmetic to the value associated with the specified key in the object and returns the new value.

 **Hot Cocoa Lisp**